project59/mintype/README.md

 Yes, Mintype is available on all devices with a browser.
 We recommend Chrome and Firefox on desktop.
 On Android I recommend Chrome for its PWA support.
 On iOS I recommend Safari for its PWA support.

-## Are native iOS, Android and Desktop (Electron) apps planned?

-An ElectronJS desktop version is planned, it will have the extra benefit of saving notes directly to disk (instead of indexedDB).
-This allows you to have your own sync mechanisms such as git repositories, one drive, syncthing etc... to sync and backup your notes.

-Mobile native apps are currently not planned.
-This is because the PWAs deliver almost all the features implemented.

 ## Is syncing free?
 Is it secure?

 Yes, Mintype uses Google Drive as its sync mechanism free of charge.
 It runs completely client side (your notes do not go through our servers), and all your notes are encrypted client side prior to reaching any of Google's APIs.
 You can view you notes on Drive yourself and see that they are stored as ciphertext.